viordash/MsgpackWrapper/README.md

 # MsgpackWrapper
-Wrap Msgpack to be used as objects of predefined class
+Wrap Msgpack to be used as objects of predefined class, in continuation of the project [RapidJSONWrapper](https://github.com/viordash/RapidJSONWrapper)

-Objects are represented as DTOs with json serialization/deserialization support:
+Objects are represented as DTOs with [msgpack](https://github.com/msgpack/msgpack-c/tree/c_master) serialization/deserialization support:

     class UserDto : public MsgpackObject {
       public: